A thin man with buck-teeth who had evidently been watching me make my way around the market area asked “How can you put that much food in your body?”

 At one corner stall was a fellow serving mango lassi.
 He wore a tie and had clearly spent time combing his mustache.
 He said he was from somewhere in the north and he named a place I’d never heard of.
 When I shrugged, he shook his head as if he were ashamed of me.

 After deftly peeling and dicing a mango, he pulled yogurt and milk from a blue and white cooler.
-He measured both into a large glass blender container, sprinkled sugar on top and stuffed in a pinch of mint and poured in some ice.
+He measured both into a large glass blender, sprinkled sugar on top and stuffed in a pinch of mint and poured in some ice.
 The blender went right to work and he handed over my drink.
 It was exactly like a smoothie but exceedingly sweet.
 The nerves in my jaw tingled.

 Delicious.